Health of the Stabyhoun

 VWD, Type I (VWD)

 VWD is a bleeding disorder that occurs in 3 types.
 VWD is a bleeding disorder that occurs in 3 types.
 The Type I, the mildest form, has been detected in the Staby.
 The result is a reduced production of a specific coagulation factor causing dogs to bleed for an extended time.
 Owners often do not notice this with their dog.
 Carriers have little to no risk, but sufferers can have problems if severely wounded or run into problems during surgery.
-There is a DNA test available to sufferers, and carriers can be identified.
-How common is it: roughly a quarter of the Staby population is free of VWD, half are carriers and a quarter are sufferers.
+There is a DNA test available to detect this mutation, so homozygotes and carriers can be identified.
+How common is it: roughly a quarter of the Staby population is free of VWD, half are carriers and a quarter are homozygotes.
 Clinical symptoms are rarely reported.
 The breeding regulation of the ASA: there is no breeding policy for VWD; the DNA test is not required as there have been no reported problems, even with the sufferers.
 Read more detailed information about Von Willebrands Disease

 For the ASA: